-The tropical flavour will make you feel like you’re on vacation, and because it’s a smoothie made without banana or yogurt, it’s refreshing and light, rather than heavy.
-It’s also easy to customise—I share lots of ideas later in this post.
+The tropical flavour will make you feel like you’re on vacation.
+Because it’s a smoothie made without banana or yogurt, it’s fresh and light, rather than heavy.
+This strawberry pineapple smoothie is also easy to customise.
+I share my ideas later in this post.

 Notes on Ingredients